amruth790/cloud_platforms/README.md

 Overview:
 This script demonstrates integrating Google Cloud Storage with BigQuery.
 It creates a dataset, loads a CSV from GCS into a BigQuery table, and runs analytical SQL queries to summarize sales data.
 It shows how serverless data warehouses simplify large-scale analytics using Python and SQL.

+# 5
+# File: azure_storage_sql.py
+Overview:
+This project integrates Azure Blob Storage with Azure SQL Database using Python.
+Data is first uploaded to Blob Storage, then queried in a managed SQL Database to perform analytics.
+Demonstrates how cloud data pipelines can be built for storage, querying, and analysis within Microsoft Azure.